 This website has been created to present analysis of the Professional Snooker Tour.
 Please note that it is not intended to be a source of snooker statistics – there are already plenty of sites out there for this purpose.
 Instead, I will be using analysis to explore different aspects of the ranking system and the structure of the Professional Tour.
 More…

-- Neil Robertson has defeated Mark Selby in the final of the China Open.
+- Mark Selby claimed his first title of the season by defeating Ronnie O’Sullivan in the final of the Antwerp Open.

 - My preview of the 2013 World Championship

-- My thoughts on World Snooker’s decision to introduce flat tournament structures from next season.
+- My thoughts on World Snooker’s decision to introduce flat tournament structures from 2013/14.

 - My thoughts on the staging of qualifying events for ranking tournaments.